 All student clinicians will volunteer for a minimum of 1 week to be a part of the "Friday Clean-Up Crew".
 The tasks take at least 1 hour to complete, so please plan accordingly.
 Due to clinic sessions and classes, clean up cannot begin before 2 PM.
 The Clinic Coordinator will provide the 2-sided list of clean-up tasks.
 If you come in individually, mark off what you have completed and leave the sheet on the Clinic Coordinator's desk so the rest of the crew knows what remains to be done.
-If you can't make your scheduled clean-up date, it is your responsibility to find a replacement and to let Ms. Aumuller know ahead of time so that you can be rescheduled.
+If you can't make your scheduled clean-up date, it is your responsibility to find a replacement ahead of time and reschedule yourself.